 The liability for employee accrued vacation, sick leave and compensatory time off is computed annually at year-end, and the change in the liability is charged to expense in the Water and Electric Utility Funds for that year.
 Based on the memorandum of understanding, employees earn eight hours of sick leave per month.
 Upon retirement, voluntary termination, or death, the District pays one-half of the number of days earned.
-Employees can earn up to 122 sick leave days.

 Employees accumulate vacation at varying rates depending on longevity.
-They are entitled to carry forward a maximum of two years accrued vacation depending on their individual annual accrual rate.
+They are entitled to carry forward a maximum 52 days accrued vacation depending on their individual annual accrual rate.

-Based on the memorandum of understanding, at the sole discretion of the District, employees may convert annually, overtime hours equivalent to 120 hours of compensatory time off (CTO).
-CTO accrual balances per employee may not exceed 60 hours.
+Based on the memorandum of understanding, at the sole discretion of the District, employees may convert annually, overtime hours equivalent to 160 hours of compensatory time off (CTO).
+CTO accrual balances per employee may not exceed 80 hours.